woerndlit/blog_woerndli/input/posts/pmpc-pmp-decrypter.md

 ### Proxy Authentication

-In moste enterprises, On-Premise systems like Configuration Manager connect through a Proxy to then Internet.
+In moste enterprises, On-Premise systems like Configuration Manager connect through a Proxy to the Internet.

-When using dedicated service accounts to connect through the proxy, an attacker might use the gathered credentials to connect to various internet endpoints they might would not be able to otherwise.
+When using dedicated service accounts to authenticate to the proxy, an attacker might use the gathered credentials to connect to various internet endpoints they might would not be able to otherwise.

 Depending on the proxy infrastructure used, the dedicated service account should only be able to connect from a specific system or the authentication to the proxy should be based on the system itself directly.